dinoconstantinou87/FormKit/README.md

 #### FormDateTimePicker

-A row for accepting Date and/or Time input from a UIDatePicker
+A row for accepting Date and/or Time input from a UIDatePicker.
+This will show a row with a standalone UIDatePicker.

 ```swift
 let row = FormDateTimePicker()